iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 4 reviews"/>
 </p>

+> I wish there was a slot on the symptom list for noting seasonal allergic reactions.
+Also, I was directed to NYS alert app when I installed the covid one.
+That is annoying, be cause it alerts me to problems far from my home.
+I'll Soon delete it.<br> :date: __2020-12-23 21:07:41__

 > Me parese muy buena idea mantenerme informado sobre los camvios los nuevas sobre los csmvios<br> :date: __2020-12-14 23:51:39__